keithy/polperro/docs/README.md

 Most *enterprise-sailors* are conscientious in their *keg* using habits, even the most cautious can be caught out by phishermen, hackers or other ruffians.
-Novice sailors may not always excercise total sobriety and care, hence the song.
+Novice sailors may not always exercise total sobriety and care, hence the song.

 Like everything that passes through Polperro, Kegs come from foreign ports.
 Since they are filled offshore their contents are are not to be trusted and will be kept in a cave until thoroughly sampled